-Milk powder, coffee, flour – very often these products cause blocked filters on in-line gas analyzers.
+Milk powder, coffee, flour – very often these products cause blocked filters on in-line gas analysers.
 The new back-purging filter from WITT prevents the clogging of the filters effectively and, if desired, fully automatically.

-The back-purging device comes in a separate housing and serves as an analysis gas inlet filter on in-line gas analyzers.
+The back-purging device comes in a separate housing and serves as an analysis gas inlet filter on in-line gas analysers.
 It is particularly useful when the analysis gas is contaminated or contains particulate material, e.g. when packing powdered products.

 Inside the device the analysis gas passes through a filter element.
 The filter has pressure transmitters which determine the degree of clogging from the pressure drop.
 When the limit value is reached, a signal is activated.
 The purging process can be activated at the push of a button.
 The filter element is cleaned by repeated pressure surges counter-current to the analysis gas.
 The dissolved contaminants are collected in a collecting bag.

 As well as simply a manually triggered purging, an automatic mode is also possible.
 When the limit value is reached, the purging operation is done automatically without intervention by the user.
-In both variants, no gas reaches the analyzer during the purging process.
-As part of the set-up, communications to the analyzer and the packaging machine must be specifically addressed.
+In both variants, no gas reaches the analyser during the purging process.
+As part of the set-up, communications to the analyser and the packaging machine must be specifically addressed.
 The back-purging device has appropriate contacts for sending signals to upstream or downstream systems.
 Either way, an additional pressurised gas source is required for the purging operation.